Rensselaer-Motorsport/E-Throttle/README.md

 Everything related to the throtttle-by-wire system designed for RM21.

 ###Folders:
-Board - Diptrace and related files for E-Throttle PCB board design
+Board - Diptrace, KiCAD and related files for E-Throttle PCB board design

 Communication - Python Scripts and stuff that will allow us to get data from/send instructions to the mainboard